maxbisesi/LearnOrDie_4/readme.txt

   () - Notes
   () - track changes by users, git style
-  () - Give option to access general categories when registering
+  () - Give option to access general categories when registering () - Animation when filter gets set.
+  () - Newly added categories to collections don't show up when filtering () - Move Categories out of collections.

 Collections and Categories